ADN Nursing Online Information Session

 - Acceptance into the Nursing program is limited and competitive.
 There is no guarantee of acceptance.
 Your grades or TEAS score are very important.
 Even though the minimum GPA requirement is 2.75 you should strive for a much higher GPA to be competitive.

-- Other expenses for which you are responsible may include, but are not limited to: $500 deposit to reserve your seat, purchasing scrubs and shoes, gas and transportation to clinical sites, Licensing Exam fees of $200 -$300.
+- Other expenses for which you are responsible may include, but are not limited to: $500 deposit to reserve your seat, purchasing scrubs and shoes, gas and transportation to clinical sites, Licensing Exam fees of $200 -$300, purchasing a background check every semester.

 - Classes and clinicals associated with this program are during the day.
 Once accepted you will attend 5 semesters, year round, including summer.
 Please plan ahead financially as you may not receive financial aid for the summer.